 Did you know that today is National Farmer’s Day?

 National Farmer’s Day is celebrated every year on October 12th as a day to honor farmers all over America.
-Since the beginning of American culture, we have depended on farmers to produce the majority of the food we eat, and it is fitting that this holiday is celebrated in October, as it is near the end of the harvest season.
+Since the beginning of American culture, we have depended on farmers to produce most of the food we eat.
+So, it is fitting that this holiday is celebrated in October, near the end of the harvest season.

-What advice do you have for anyone who is looking to go into the agriculture industry?
+What advice do you have for aspiring farmers?